Advanced tip and techniques

-I have fished all over Scotland for 45 years, and been a professional Orvis Endorsed Guide for 16 years.
-In 2004 I founded Alba Game Fishing and we have grown to become Scotland’s foremost provider of fishing trips.
-We offer tailored fly fishing experiences for every species, throughout all geographic areas of Scotland.
+I have fished all over Scotland for 45 years, and been a professional Orvis Endorsed Guide for 18 years.
+In 2004, I founded Alba Game Fishing and we have grown to become one of Scotland’s foremost provider of fishing trips.
+We offer tailored fly fishing experiences, for every species, throughout all geographic areas of Scotland.

 I decided back in 2004 to quit the corporate world as CEO of a software company in Edinburgh, swapping my suit and Oliver Sweeney shoes, for more appropriate Tweeds and wellies.
 My idea and ethos for the company, was to create a new type of fishing experience, with focus on customer service, blending fishing with other elements like, delicious lunches, professional photography, high end tackle and transport in quality vehicles.

-There are a few companies now offering this type of service, we were the first, and we’ve always tried to fine tune everything we do and improve continuously.
-Now as I write this in 2021, we have superb team of 20 guides, located through out Scotland, a huge stock of premium fishing tackle and waders and carefully researched fishing venues throughout Scotland.
+We pioneered this fishing guiding service, and work tirelessly to fine tune what we do, and improve continuously.
+Now as I write this in 2022, we have superb team of 21 fishing guides, located throughout Scotland.

 - Choosing the right river/ at the right time

-- What fly lines to use, flies and sink rate tips to select?
+- What salmon fly lines to use, flies and sink rate tips to select?

 How can you predict when the best time is to target each salmon river?
 The answer is you can’t.
 You can, however make an educated guess.
 By studying each river, and how it fishes at differing water levels, and marrying that with fish catch returns and historic data, you can start to draw some fairly accurate conclusions.